Table of Contents

 Patient diet should be slowly advanced as tolerated.
 Most begin with thin liquids but can usually tolerate solid food within 24 hours after surgery.
 This operation results in no postoperative dietary restrictions.
 In the absence of explicit complications, we usually provide routine restrictions after surgery including avoiding heavy lifting for 4 to 6 weeks after surgery.
 Patients will return to the clinic for follow-up either 2 or 3 weeks after surgery.
 No follow-up laboratory tests or imaging is required.

 While the principles of an open cholecystectomy are the same, there are some fundamental differences inherent to the approach.
 The gallbladder is best accessed through a right subcostal incision.
-While the laparoscopic method utilized a “neck-to-fundus” removal of the gallbladder, the open exposure best allows for a “fundus-down” approach.
-By dissecting the fundus off of the liver first, this creates a new plane separate from the densest inflammation that allows for a reduced rate of inadvertent injury, in cases of biliary colic or early acute cholecystitis, with the subsequent exposure of the cystic duct and artery.
+While the laparoscopic method used a “neck-to-fundus” removal of the gallbladder, the open exposure best allows for a “fundus-down” approach.
+By dissecting the fundus off of the liver first, this creates a new plane separate from the densest inflammation that allows for a reduced rate of inadvertent injury with the subsequent exposure of the cystic duct and artery.

-The best way to reduce the risk of either a bile duct injury or vascular injury is to obtain the Critical View of Safety (CVS).20 These criteria should obtain in every case, regardless of approach, prior to the clipping and transection of the cystic duct and artery.
+The best way to reduce the risk of either a bile duct injury or vascular injury is to obtain the Critical View of Safety (CVS).20 These criteria should be obtained in every case, regardless of approach, prior to the clipping and transecting of the cystic duct and artery.
 The CVS, published by Strasberg in 1995, includes the following: